paulpritchard/sieve_of_pritchard_alternative_implementation/README.md

 The space required for array w is O(N/(log N\*log log N)) words, and for d is O(N/log N) bytes (which again could be bits).
 This time-complexity is bettered only by the specialised algorithms for prime counting dating from Meissel's in 1870.

+### in preparation

-It may be possible to gain further speedups, since the values up to N/p are themselves determined by those up to N/p^2.
+It is possible to gain further speedups by a similar factor, since the values up to N/p are themselves determined by those up to N/p^2.
+This is work in progress.

 ## optimizations